-Here, we aim to synthesize the alignment itself (Eq.\ \ref{eq:map}) into an NMT model, as illustrated in Figure \ref{fig:s2s}.
-The input to the model is as follows: we linearize the two AMRs and concatenate the linearized token sequences with a special \texttt{<SEP>} token.
-The output consists of a sequence \textit{$x_j$:$y_k$ ... $x_i$:$y_m$ ...} where in every pair $u$:$v$, $u$ is a variable node from the first AMR, which is mapped to a node $v$ from the second AMR.
+Here, we aim to learn the alignment itself (Eq.\ \ref{eq:map}) with an NMT model, as illustrated in Figure \ref{fig:s2s}.
+For the input, we linearize the two AMRs and concatenate the linearized token sequences with a special \texttt{<SEP>} token.
+The output consists of a sequence \textit{$x_j$:$y_k$ ... $x_i$:$y_m$ ...} where in every pair $u$:$v$, $u$ is a variable node from the first AMR mapped to a node $v$ from the second AMR.
 The \smatch score is then calculated based on the predicted alignment.

 To predict the node alignments/mapping of variables, we use a transformer based encoder-decoder NMT model.
 Details about the network structure and hyperparameters are stated in Appendix \ref{app:seq2seq}.